ydongchoi/.NET-Interview/README.md

 .NET Framework is used to create a variety of applications and services like Console, Web, and Windows, etc. But ASP.NET is only used to create web applications and web services.
 That’s why we termed ASP.NET as a subset of the .NET Framework.

+### 5. What is ASP .NET Features?
+There are a lot of reasons which make ASP.NET popular among developers.
+Some reasons are listed below:

+**Extending .NET Framework**: ASP.NET is a subset of the .NET Framework as it extends the .NET Framework with some libraries and tools to develop web apps.
+The thing that it adds to the .NET Framework is Libraries for common web patterns like MVC, Editor Extensions, the base framework to process the web requests, and web-page templating syntax like Razor, etc.
+**Performance**: It is faster than the other web frameworks available in the market.
+**Backend Code**: With the help of ASP.NET you can write the backend code for data access and any logic in C#.
+**Dynamic Pages**: In ASP.NET, Razor provides the syntax for developing dynamic web pages with the help of C# and HTML.
+ASP.NET can be integrated with JavaScript and it also includes the frameworks like React and Angular for the SPA(Single Page Application.)
+Supporting different OS: You can develop and execute ASP.NET apps on Windows, Linux, Docker, and macOS.
+The Visual Studio provides the tools to build .NET apps with different OS.

 ### Reference
 https://github.com/StefanTheCode/dotnet_interview_questions
 https://www.turing.com/interview-questions/dot-net#basic-net-interview-questions-and-answers